Manly, Queensland: History

+On 1 November 1889 the Cleveland railway line was opened between Albert Station and Cleveland Station.
+Manly Station was one of the original 13 stations.
+These stations were Albert (now closed), Logan Road (now Buranda), Coorparoo, Morningside, Mooraree (now Murarrie), Hemmant, Wynnum, Manly, Waterloo (now Thorneside), Birkdale, Wellington (now Wellington Point), Ormiston and Cleveland.
+For the first two years, the railway line provided a direct service to the Woollongabba, an inner southern suburb of the state capital, Brisbane.
+With the opening of the Melbourne Street Extension from the South Brisbane Branch Line on 21 December 1891, Cleveland line trains terminated at South Brisbane Railway Station.
+With the opening of the Merivale Railway Bridge over the Brisbane River in 1978, trains continued from South Brisbane to Roma Street Station and beyond.
+By the early 1900s the area had become a popular seaside location.

 In June 1890, 395 subdivided allotments of the Manly Beach Estate was auctioned by Arthur Martin & Co.
 This was the third and final section of the estate.
 A map advertising the auction shows the estate was close to Manly Railway Station and Ernest Street.

 In 1904, Anglican church services commenced in a converted cowshed at Wyvernleigh.
 On 9 March 1912, five parcels of land on Ernest Street were purchased from Harrie Lineker.
 On 8 August 1914, Archdeacon Henry Le Fanu presided over a stump-capping ceremony for a timber building of 70 by 35 ft.
 Le Fanu returned on 10 November 1914 to open the church and dedicate it to St Paul.
 On 18 April 1964, Archbishop Philip Strong laid the foundation stone for a new church.
 On 22 November 1964, the present St Paul's Anglican Church was dedicated by Bishop John Hudson.
 The 1914 church remains on the site as a hall.

 Manly Methodist Church was officially opened at 163 Kingsley Terrace on 1 January 1904.
 It was extended in the mid 1960s.
 It became Manly Uniting Church in 1977 when the Methodist Church amalgamated into the Uniting Church in Australia.
 Its final service was held on 8 July 1990, as the congregation of the Uniting churches had decided to form a combined new church (Bayside Uniting Church).
 The Kingsley Terrace site was sold and the church is no longer extant.